Cyphrme/Coze/docs/coze_vs.md

 # See the [presentation](https://docs.google.com/presentation/d/1bVojfkDs7K9hRwjr8zMW-AoHv5yAZjKL9Z3Bicz5Too)

 # Coze Vs "X" Disclaimer
-We have a lot of respect for the various projects in the space.
-Many projects have noble goals and we're thankful they exists.
-We also don't think it's cool to "take a dump" all over someone else's work when the authors have worked so hard to bring value, freely, to everyone.
+We respect the various projects in the space.
+Other projects have noble goals and we're thankful they exists.
+It's not cool to trash someone else's work.
+Authors have worked hard to bring value, frequently for free, to everyone.

 We also think it's important to give specific reason why Coze's design is different from other projects.
 In this document, we attempt to give specific reasons why Coze was needed.

 ## signify (OpenBSD):
+We love signify and think it's awesome.

+It wasn't the right fit for what we use Coze for because:
  - Not JSON.
  - No browser implementations.
  - No algorithm agility.